Technology-Notes/Distributed-Systems-Complete/README.md

 1-11.
 A portion of the feature list
 ![11](https://raw.githubusercontent.com/hungry-foolish/dist-sys-practice/master/experiment/11.part%20of%20the%20feature%20list.png)

 1-12.
-Using putty + Xming to launch X applications on windows
+Using putty + Xming to launch X applications on windows - This experiment can also be done on windows using VMware + putty + Xming
 ![12](https://raw.githubusercontent.com/hungry-foolish/dist-sys-practice/master/experiment/12.successfully%20launched%20using%20putty%2Bxming.png)

 1-13.
-Use pingall to confirm availability
+Use pingall to confirm availability - the command line should be `ovsk` instead of `ovs`
 ![13](https://raw.githubusercontent.com/hungry-foolish/dist-sys-practice/master/experiment/13%20pingall%20results.png)

 1-14.
 Login page of opendaylight dlux